pivotal/docs-tap/scc/ootb-supply-chain-reference.hbs.md

 ## Basic-Image-to-URL-Package (experimental)

-- Fetches a prebuilt image
+- Fetches a prebuilt image.
-- bundles the Kubernetes configuration necessary to deploy the application into a Carvel Package
+- Bundles the Kubernetes configuration necessary to deploy the application into a Carvel Package.
-- commits that Package to a Git Repository
+- Commits the Package to a Git Repository.

 ### Resources